pprados/virtual-dataframe/README.md

 Do you want to create a code, and choose at the end, the framework to use it?
 Do you want to be able to choose the best framework after simply performing performance measurements?
-This framework unifies six Panda-compatible components, to allow the writing of a single code, compatible with all
+This framework unifies multiple Panda-compatible components, to allow the writing of a single code, compatible with all

 ## Synopsis

 With some parameters and Virtual classes, it's possible to write a code, and execute this code:
+- With or without multicore
-- With or without Dask
+- With or without cluster (multi nodes)
 - With or without GPU
-- With or without cluster

 To do that, we create some virtual classes, add some methods in others classes, etc.